jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Xenophanes, Greek Philosopher 6th Century BC.

 Humans play the Game of Life.
 Most of the time we play it with tools, but that is the only difference.
-It's the same game for us as it is for oak trees, bacteria, giraffes, and raccoons in the urban jungle.
+It's the same game for us as it is for oak trees, bacteria, giraffes, and raccoons in an urban jungle.

-There are no stories.
-No heroes.
-No stats.
+The game has no stories, heroes, or villains.
+No audiences, judges, or second-chances.
 All lifeforms just go to work.
 Sometimes finding a niche in a healthy ecosystem.
 Sometimes not.

-Regardless, lifeforms still go to work.

-Because the laws of physics, chemistry, and geology always reign.
+The laws of physics, chemistry, and geology always reign.
 They interact to create an emergent game board.
 Entropy wears down homes, spoils food, and effectively puts timers on everyone's existence.
-Life unknowingly responds by continually creating modifications of existing forms, while natural selection determines which offspring survive best in the environment to represent life's future.
+Through these laws, life continually assembles matter into new creatures, each with a slight variation.
+Then natural selection determines which offspring best integrate into the ecosystem of producers, grazers, predators, decomposers, and testers to represent life's future in the environment.

 Our game is different because of our minds.

 We have mythological, philosophical, scientific interpretations of life's reality that create artificial selection pressures.
 Sometimes these pressures liberate and advance life on the gameboard.
 Sometimes they exploit and degrade.

-The frameworks that help us adopt tools based on conditions—those frameworks survive.
+The frameworks that help us adopt tools based on our current conditions survive.
 The frameworks that prevent adaptation—those frameworks die, and often take their believers with them.

 But in real-time it is hard to tell which is which.

 To teach us the difference, let's experience how life plays the game.
-How does it succeed, even when it can only sense water, see motion, follow instinct, and have a limited lifespan.
-Experiencing life's journey reveals its methods and requirements.
-And it shows what we're still seeking: the realization of our technological identity.
+By only sensing water, seeing motion, following instinct, lifeforms still keeps raising offspring, passing the torch, and winning the game.
+Experiencing life's journey reveals its methods and requirements to us as we seek the realization of our technological identity inside our newfound technological ecosystem.

 <!-- - should note interactions/teamwork/collaborations more.
 - should note "looking/going to work" mindset. -->